 On the other hand, if you declare yourself “self-employed” the additional documents that might be required include:

-- Proof that the commercial activity you are undertaking comply with Spanish rules,
+- Proof that the commercial activity you are undertaking complies with Spanish rules,

-- Proof that you have appropriate qualifications and adequate capitals to invest in your project to make it feasible,
+- Proof that you have appropriate qualifications and adequate capital to invest in your project to make it feasible,

 - Details of the number of employees (if any),